nearform/fastify-auth0-verify/README.md

 Register as a plugin, providing one or more of the following options:

 - `domain`: The Auth0 tenant domain.
 It enables verification of RS256 encoded JWT tokens.
 It is also used to verify the token issuer (`iss`).
 Either provide a domain or the full URL, including the trailing slash (`https://domain.com/`).
 - `audience`: The Auth0 audience (`aud`), usually the API name.
 If you provide the value `true`, the domain will be also used as audience.
+Accepts a string value, or an array of strings for multiple providers.
+- `issuer`: The Auth0 issuer (`iss`), usually the API name.
+By default the domain will be also used as audience.
+Accepts a string value, or an array of strings for multiple issuers.
 - `secret`: The Auth0 client secret.
 It enables verification of HS256 encoded JWT tokens.
 - `complete`: If to return also the header and signature of the verified token.
 - `secretsTtl`: How long (in milliseconds) to cache RS256 secrets before getting them again using well known JWKS URLS.
 Setting to 0 or less disables the cache.